What It's Like Being Alone

-What It's Like Being Alone is a Canadian adult animated television series which aired on CBC Television in 2006.
+What It's Like Being Alone is a Canadian adult animated television series that aired on CBC Television in 2006.
 It is a black comedy created by Brad Peyton, and combines clay animation with voice work by Stacey DePass, Adam Reid, Dwayne Hill, Julie Lemieux, Peter Cugno, and Andrew Sabiston.

 Having debuted on 26 June 2006, the series lasted only until 18 September of that year.
 The storylines of the thirteen episodes that aired during this timeframe center on the many attempts of fictional mutant children living in an orphanage to get adopted.
 Princess Lucy, a grey, fat, and warty orphan, is the main character, and the plot begins with her arrival at the orphanage.
 Critics regarded the series as unusual, and it received notably poor ratings.
 Commentators considered these ratings to reflect a generally poor performance of CBC programming in 2006.

 Characters

 The storylines of What It's Like Being Alone revolve around the residents of the fictional Gurney Orphanage, a dark, run-down building.
 The orphanage has been described by a columnist as Victorian, and it may be set in a bog on the Canadian island of Newfoundland.